Planning to visit Cascais soon? Cascais is worth a visit!

-Drive-in and around Carcais is the best way to explore this small town.
+Drive-in and around Cascais is the best way to explore this small town.

 MTB Algarve bike rental is located in Faro.
 And Faro is the heart of the Algarve, Portugal!
 The distant blue lagoon, stunning footpaths to go through, cafes situated between busy streets and history on every corner provide a spell for visitors.

-But if you like to pick up your bike in Carcais, Lisbon.
+But if you like to pick up your bike in Cascais, Lisbon.
 We are pleased to announce that now it is possible!

-It will be available on our website to rent a bike in Carcais on the MTB Algarve website and you can pick up your bike in Carcais, Lisbon!
+It will be available on our website to rent a bike in Cascais on the MTB Algarve website and you can pick up your bike in Carcais, Lisbon!